Lettings policy

 • whether the offer was made as a direct offer, as a result of a supported bid or because the customer made an expression of interest through the choice based lettings scheme in the property they subsequently refused

-9.3 Where an offer is made of a suitable property in terms of size, type, condition and geographical location (taking into account demand and supply), the council will generally consider a refusal to be unreasonable.
+10.3 Where an offer is made of a suitable property in terms of size, type and condition and geographical location (taking into account demand and supply), the council will generally consider a refusal to be unreasonable.

-9.4 If a customer refuses an offer made through a nomination by a Registered Provider solely because there is no right to buy associated with the property, the council will consider this to be an unreasonable refusal.
+10.4 If a customer refuses an offer made through a nomination by a registered provider solely because there is no right to buy associated with the property, the council will consider this to be an unreasonable refusal.

-9.5 If a customer in Band A or Band B is made a reasonable offer and refuses it then they may lose their priority preference and / or their direct let status, remaining on the housing register in Band C or Band D.
+10.5 If a customer in Band A or Band B is made a reasonable offer and refuses it then they may lose their priority preference and / or their direct let status, remaining on the housing register in Band C subject to ongoing qualification.

-9.6 If a customer in Band C or Band D is made a reasonable offer and refuses it then their date of registration may be reset to the date they refused the offer.
+10.6 If a customer in Band C is made a reasonable offer and refuses it then their date of registration may be reset to the date they refused the offer subject to ongoing qualification.

-9.7 Where a customer’s priority has been removed due to an unreasonable refusal, any further offers will normally be based on their new priority band, i.e. Band C or Band D.
+10.7 Where a customer’s priority has been removed due to an unreasonable refusal, any further offers will normally be based on their new priority band, i.e. Band C subject to ongoing qualification.

-9.9 The council will consider that an offer has been refused if it receives no response to the offer or if an offer letter is returned as undelivered.
+10.9 The council will consider that an offer has been refused if it receives no response to the offer within the given timescale or if an offer letter is returned as undelivered.
 In these cases, the housing application will normally be cancelled.

 • about the facts of the case